 Besides the core masterpieces of the piano repertoire, he has a keen interest in contemporary music that reflects the modern idiom of the instrument.
-His performance of the first set of Cartas Celestes by Almeida Prado was thus received by the composer: “It came straight from heaven!
-Meteor Showers, radiant constellations, glowing nebulae and a transcendental vitality marked the genial interpretation of this colossal pianist.”
-Prado would later dedicate to Scopel the fifteenth set of the series.
-Aleyson Scopel played his first piano chords at the age of fourteen.
+His performance of the first set of Cartas Celestes by Almeida Prado was thus received by the composer: ’It came straight from heaven!
+Meteor Showers, radiant constellations, glowing nebulae and a transcendental vitality marked the genial interpretation of this colossal pianist.’
+Prado would later dedicate to Scopel the 15th set of the series.
+Aleyson Scopel played his first piano chords at the age of 14.
 Shortly after that he graduated with distinction in performance and academic honours from the New England Conservatory of Music, in Boston.

-For more information, please visit www.aleysonscopel.com.
+For more information, visit www.aleysonscopel.com.